Abbas the Great: Early life

-In 1576, Tahmasp I died without a designed heir, leading the realm to descend into civil war.
-At first, the former shah's favourite son, Haydar Mirza, proclaimed himself king with the support of the Ustajlu tribe and the powerful court Georgians.
-However, he was soon overthrown by the qurchis (the royal bodyguards).
-After his death, with the support of the majority of the Qizilbash tribes and the endorsement of Tahmasp's influential daughter, Pari Khan Khanum, Ismail Mirza, who was imprisoned by his father for twenty years, was crowned king as Ismail II.
-The new king's reign turned out to be short and murderous.
+On 14 May 1576, Tahmasp I died without a designated heir, which led to the realm descending into civil war.
+The following day, Tahmasp I's favourite son, Haydar Mirza, proclaimed himself shah with the support of the Ustajlu tribe and the powerful court Georgians.
+However, he was immediately overthrown and killed by the qurchis (the royal bodyguards).
+After his death, with the support of the majority of the Qizilbash tribes and the endorsement of Tahmasp's influential daughter, Pari Khan Khanum, Ismail Mirza, who had been imprisoned by his father for twenty years, was crowned king as Ismail II.
+The new shah's reign turned out to be short and murderous.
 The long years of imprisonment had left him suffering from paranoia, with the result that he saw enemies everywhere who had to be eliminated.
-First and foremost, he began mass murdering the members of Ustajlu tribe regardless of whether or not they had supported Haydar Mirza.
-He also executed people whose only crime was having a position during Tahmasp's reign.
+First and foremost, he began murdering most of the members of Ustajlu tribe regardless of whether or not they had supported Haydar Mirza.
+He also executed people whose only crime was having held a position during Tahmasp's reign.
 The young Abbas was directly affected by his uncle's purge when a group of horsemen rushed into his guardian's house, Shah Qoli Sultan, and killed him.

-Ismail then turned to his family.
+Ismail then turned on his family.
 He ordered the execution of many of his half-brothers, cousins and nephews.
-He spared Mohammad Khodabandae, possibly because they were full-brothers and perhaps because Mohammad Khodabanda was already blind and disqualified as a possible claimant to the throne.
+He spared Mohammad Khodabanda, possibly because they were full-brothers and perhaps because Mohammad Khodabanda was already blind and disqualified as a possible claimant to the throne.
 In November 1577, however, Ismail dispatched Ali-Qoli Khan from the Shamlu tribe to Herat to kill the young Abbas.
 Ali-Qoli delayed Abbas' execution, giving as a reason that it would be "inappropriate" to execute an "innocent" descendant of a seyed on holy days (Qadr Night and Eid al-Fitr).
-This lingering saved Abbas' life, for in 24 November, Ismail II died from consuming poisoned opium, and Ali-Qoli Khan assumed the governorship of Herat and the role of the new guardian for Abbas.
+This delay saved Abbas' life, for on 24 November 1577, Ismail II died from consuming poisoned opium, and Ali-Qoli Khan assumed the governorship of Herat and the role of guardian of Abbas.